 The Problem: Mirage 2015, a TNTP publication showed that despite a large investment in teacher development, there is no substantive improvement in teaching quality.
 Teacher training programs are usually standardized crash courses not accounting for needs of local teachers making it undesirable for them to actively participate.
 UNESCO Global Monitoring Report- Education For All 2014 also observed “The only way to solve the learning crisis is to get teachers who are trained, motivated and who enjoy teaching”.

 Our Solution: We have designed S.M.I.L.E.S.
-(Stress-free Motivating Inquisitive Learning Eco-System), a continuous and comprehensive holistic teacher development and support program which can be sustained by local teacher leaders.
-SMILES envisions a stress free, self-sustaining learning community of motivated teachers using mindfulness and yoga integrated with pedagogical skills for excellence in academics and wellbeing of students and teachers.
+(Stress-free Motivating Inquisitive Learning Eco-System), a continuous and comprehensive holistic teacher development and support program which can be sustained long term by local teacher leaders.
+SMILES creates a stress free, self-sustaining learning community of motivated teachers using mindfulness, positive psychology and yoga techniques integrated with pedagogical skills for excellence in academics and well being of students and teachers.

 Mindfulness means being in the present moment and focusing on it.
 If teacher & students are frequently focusing on the present moment, their attention span improves giving better class control, better concept clarity and active participation resulting in academic excellence.